 Fair value gains and losses on other derivatives are recognised in the income statement.

 Alliander has entered into operating leases for district heating networks and energy-related installations.
 Operating leases are leases that are not designated as finance leases.
 Risks and rewards incidental to ownership of the assets concerned are not, or not substantially, transferred to the lessee.

 The assets that are leased to third parties under operating leases are classified as property, plant and equipment.
 The proceeds from operating leases are recognised through the income statement as operating income over the lease period.
 To calculate the credit losses to be recognised in respect of outstanding receivables for operating leases, the simplified approach for trade receivables and contract assets is used.
 See also the policies for trade and other receivables.

 Alliander has entered into a finance lease for a heat transport pipeline.
 Risks and rewards incidental to ownership of the assets concerned are entirely or almost entirely, transferred to the lessee.

 Inventories are measured at the lower of cost and net realisable value.
 These inventories consist of raw materials and consumables, inventories in process of production and finished goods.
 The cost of inventories is determined using the FIFO (first-in, first-out) method.
 Net realisable value is measured using the estimated sales price in normal operating circumstances, less the estimated costs to sell.
-With regard to the calculation of the provision for obsolete inventories, the primary focus is no longer on the rate of inventory turnover, but rather on the serviceability of the inventories.
+Since 2021, the primary focus with regard to the calculation of the provision for obsolete inventories is no longer on the rate of inventory turnover, but rather on whether the inventories are deployable.
 This better reflects current practices.
 This adjustment reduced the provision by €1 million in 2021.

 Trade and other receivables